AdaCore/ada-spark-rfcs/considered/rfc-oop-first-controlling.rst

 which modifies the semantic of primitive / controlling parameter.

 When a tagged type is marked under this aspect, only subprograms that have the first parameter of this type will be considered primitive.
-In addition, all other parameters are not dispatching.
 This pragma / aspect applies to all the hiearchy starting on this type.

 Primitives inherited do not change.